People-Places-Solutions/floodmodeller-api/docs/source/user_guide/dat.rst

 Calculating the conveyance curve of a river cross section can be useful when identifying 'spikes' in the conveyance curve, or looking where panel markers may need to be added.
-The conveyance curve for a ruver unit can be accessed by simply calling ``.conveyance``.
+The conveyance curve for a river unit can be accessed by simply calling ``.conveyance``.
 For example, to access the conveyance curve and plot it, you could do the following:

 .. code:: python